TCLR: Temporal Contrastive Learning for Video Representation: Introduction

 \section{Introduction}

-Large-scale labeled datasets such as Kinetics~\cite{kinetics}, HACS~\cite{hacs}, Sports-1M~\cite{sports1m}, YouTube-8M~\cite{yt8m} etc have been crucial for recent advances in video understanding tasks.
+Large-scale labeled datasets such as Kinetics~\cite{kinetics}, LSHVU~\cite{diba2020large} etc have been crucial for recent advances in video understanding tasks.
 Since training a video encoder using existing supervised learning approaches is label-inefficient~\cite{kenshohara_mega_scale}, annotated video data is required at a large scale.
 This costs enormous human effort and time, much more so than annotating images.
 At the same time, a tremendous amount of unlabeled video data is easily available on the internet.
 Research in self-supervised video representation learning can unlock the corpus of readily available unlabeled video data and unshackle progress in video understanding.

 Recently, Contrastive Self-supervised Learning (CSL) based methods~\cite{simclr, moco, swav} have demonstrated the ability to learn powerful {\em image representations} in a self-supervised manner, and have narrowed down the performance gap between {\em unsupervised} and {\em supervised} representation learning on various image understanding downstream tasks.